ar-ecommerce-platform/ci-workflows/README.md

    - Publish workflow updates version.txt, tags commits, and tags Docker images.
    - Only triggers on merges to main.
 5. **Observability & Reporting**
+   - Gives developers quick feedback on CI/CD runs.
    - Uploads coverage reports and artifacts.
-   - Slack notifications provide CI/CD status updates.
+   - Sends Slack messages with workflow status.
-   - Logs and reports give traceability for all workflow steps.
+   - Maintains logs for traceability of workflow steps.
+6. **Compliance & Test Tracking**
+   - Centralizes test results in the test-reports repository.
+   - Tracks unit, integration, and security tests across services.
+   - Helps with audits and keeps a record for compliance purposes.
-6. **Scalability**
+7. **Scalability**
    - Works for multiple microservices in the platform.
    - New services can plug in easily with the same template.
    - Optional steps allow flexible workflows.